Michał Hieronim Leszczyc-Sumiński

-Michal Hieronim Leszczyc-Suminski (born 30 September 1820 - died 26 May 1898) was a Polish botanist, painter and art collector.
+Michal Hieronim Leszczyc-Suminski (30 September 1820 – 26 May 1898) was a Polish botanist, painter and art collector.
 He was an alumnus of Humboldt University of Berlin.

 Biography

 Leszczyc-Suminski was born on 30 September 1820 in Ośno.

-Leszczyc-Sumiński married Anne Hudson (1830–1874), the daughter of George Hudson, the so-called Railway King of England.
+He married Anne Hudson (1830–1874), the daughter of George Hudson, the so-called Railway King of England.

 Leszczyc-Suminski died on 26 May 1898 in Tharandt at the age of 77.

 Scientific achievements

-He made significant discoveries regrading the reproduction of ferns.
+He made significant discoveries regarding the reproduction of ferns.